Munanga/Tic-Tac-Toe/README.md

 ## How to Play
 1. Install java on your device first.
-2. Download both the Board and Main java files to your device.
+2. Download both the Board and Main java files onto your device.
 3. Compile Board.java first then Main.java by typing the following command using your terminal:

    - > javac Board.java